FireboltCasters/consys/README.md

 // This is our simple model, with one age entry type TableRow = {
   entryAge: number;
 };

 // Now, lets create our constraint system const system = new ConSys.ConstraintSystem<TableRow, {}>();

 // For our constraint, lets choose a simple assertion that must always be true:
 // The age entry of our model should always be less than 21.
 // If that should not be the case, our custom message will be returned in the evaluation. let constraint = {
-    assertion: "ALWAYS: $entryAge < 21",
+  assertion: 'ALWAYS: $entryAge < 21',
-    message: "The current age is $entryAge, but it can not be greater than 20."
+  message: 'The current age is $entryAge, but it can not be greater than 20.', };
-};

 // Now, we can add the constraint to the system